eldada/jenkins-pipelines-examples/README.md

 # Jenkins Pipelines Examples
 Keep a few examples of Jenkins Pipelines.
 Mostly used for demo and training.

+Look in each directory and find the `Jenkinsfile` with the example.
+Mode details are in the Jenkinsfile comments.

+You are more than welcome to contribute, share and ask.

 ## Setup Local Jenkins
 These examples assume a simple setup of a single Jenkins master and two agents.